Tuesday, 10 August 2010

 Interesting discussion on pre-colonial Africa

-And this would include those reports about the homosexual practices and traditions that the early Western anthropologists observed among our communities.
-These are available to us today but are of questionable value, since what we find in the literature are the Western anthropologist/missionary/colonial officer's views on what he thought he had observed, rather than a factually accurate and true account of what he did in fact observe.
+And this would include those reports about the same-sex practices and traditions that the early Western anthropologists observed among our communities.
+These are available to us today but are of questionable value, since what we find in the literature are the Western anthropologist/missionary/colonial officer's views on what they thought they had observed, rather than a factually accurate and true account of what they did in fact observe.